Pyligent/Car_ETL_PROJECT/README.md

 - **Distribution of Mpg vs List Price Chart**

 #### **1. Question: Can a relationship be made between car prices and fuel econnomy?(part 1)**
-- By using Generate Kernel Density Estimate plot using Gaussian kernels plot
+- By using Generate Kernel Density Estimate plot using Gaussian kernels
 ```
 The following chart showing the displacement of individual results underlaid by a distribution
 graph showing the highest density of results.
 This database was almost entirely made up of used